Sultanate of Ifat: Founding of Ifat

-Islam was introduced to the Horn region early on from the Arabian peninsula, shortly after the hijra.
-Zeila's two-mihrab Masjid al-Qiblatayn dates to about the 7th century, and is the oldest mosque in Africa.
+Islam was introduced to the Horn region early on from the Arabian Peninsula, shortly after the hijra.
+Zeila's two-mihrab mosque Masjid al-Qiblatayn dates to about the 7th century, and is one of the oldest mosques in Africa.
 In the late 9th century, Al-Yaqubi wrote that Muslims were living along the northern Somali seaboard.
+Zeila transformed into a thriving and independent port city and a key center for early Muslim polities in the Horn of Africa.
+The Arab geographer Al-Ya'qubi offers the earliest clear reference portraying it as a vibrant, self-governing trading hub on the Somali coast.
+Merchants exported valuable commodities to Red Sea markets in Yemen and Egypt.
+Its prime location in the vicinity of the Bab al-Mandab Strait positioned it as a crucial node in transcontinental trade networks, attracting diverse populations.

-The Argobba and Arab Semitic-speaking people are regarded by scholars as the founders of the Ifat Sultanate.
-According to the Arab historian Maqrizi, the ruling class of the Ifat Sultanate were Arabs from the Hejaz, while the population mostly consisted of Muslims.
+The Walashma dynasty are regarded by scholars as the founders of the Ifat Sultanate.
+According to the Egyptian historian Al-Maqrizi, the ruling class of the Ifat Sultanate claimed Arab descent from the Hejaz.
+The dynasty claimed a distant origin from the Quraysh and traced its lineage to Aqil ibn Abi Talib, brother of Ali and Ja'far ibn Abi Talib, who were among the first Muslims to seek refuge in the region, according to oral tradition that has been preserved over time.
+Although this lineage was likely a fictitious claim intended to associate them with revered Muslim figures for the purpose of social prestige.
+Instead, they were most probably of local origin.

-Ifat first emerged when Umar ibn Dunya-huz, later to be known as Sultan Umar Walashma, carved out his own kingdom and conquered the Sultanate of Shewa located in northern Hararghe.
-In 1288 Sultan Wali Asma successfully invaded Hubat, Zeila and other Muslim states in the region.
+Ifat first emerged when Umar ibn Dunya-huz, later to be known as Sultan Umar Walasma, carved out his own kingdom and conquered the Sultanate of Shewa located in northern Hararghe.
+In 1288 Sultan Wali Asma successfully imposed his rule on Hubat, Zeila and other Muslim states in the region.
 Taddesse Tamrat explains Sultan Walashma's military acts as an effort to consolidate the Muslim territories in the Horn of Africa in much the same way as Emperor Yekuno Amlak was attempting to consolidate the Christian territories in the highlands during the same period.

 History

-According to the Arab historian Maqrizi, known for his pro-Islamic version of history written around 1435 that Sultan Umar ibn Dunya-huz was the first ruler of Ifat.
+According to the Arab historian Maqrizi, known for his pro-Islamic version of history written around 1435, Sultan Umar Walasma was the first ruler of Ifat.
 Umar died around 1275, stated Maqrizi, and was succeeded by "four or five sons" with each ruling a short period.
 Finally, Sabr ad-Din I came to power and he ruled Ifat till the turn of the century.
 He was succeeded by Sultan Ali, according to Maqrizi, who was the first ruler to engage with a warfare against the Abyssinia.
 Sultan Ali, however soon submitted back to Ethiopian rule, because according to Maqrizi he lacked popular support.
 This allowed Emperor Yagbe'u Seyon to mount a campaign further west along the coast, near the vicinity of Zeila.